 Help with reviewing and editing your guest posts before they are submitted–as in someone will spend quite a bit of time on helping you with your post.

 Access to weekly video conferences Jon where guest posts are reviewed and Q&A sessions.

 The Best Part: Jon Morrow.
 Jon is quite an inspirational person.
-As you go through the course, you get to know a little about his life story and it is quite inspiring.
+As you go through the course, you get to know a little about his life story.

-Jon has a way of writing and communicating that makes it seem like he is in the room with you.
+Jon has a way of writing and communicating that makes it seem like he’s in the room with you.
 He also wants to share and pass on those communication skills to you.